InteliThreeGroup/Beneficios/README.md

 **Demo Video:** [Link](https://youtu.be/UYSJWSu4KBE)

-### Core Value Proposition
+## Core Value Proposition

-* **HR Departments** gain full control over benefit rules, real-time dashboards, and audit trails — reducing fraud and manual work.
+* **HR Departments**
+  Gain full control over benefit rules, real-time dashboards, automated reporting, and audit trails — reducing fraud, manual work, and bureaucracy.
+With the new **challenge management system**, HR can also launch **AI-powered engagement programs** to boost productivity and well-being.

+* **Workers**
-* **Workers** receive portable, on-chain wallets linked to their Internet Identity, with real-time balance tracking and zero gas fees.
+  Receive **portable, on-chain wallets** linked to their Internet Identity, with real-time balance tracking and zero gas fees.
+They also participate in **corporate challenges** (health, sustainability, learning, culture) and earn tokenized rewards — creating a new layer of motivation and recognition.

+* **Merchants**
-* **Merchants** are paid instantly with minimal fees, using a self-service dashboard and secure on-chain validation.
+  Are paid instantly with minimal fees through a self-service dashboard and secure on-chain validation.
+By integrating with ICP canisters, merchants get full transparency and traceability of every transaction.

+* **Corporate Culture & Engagement**
+  Through `challenge_ai.mo` and `challenges.mo`, companies can gamify employee experience: workers join challenges, submit proofs, and earn rewards in tokens — all managed by smart contracts.
+This creates a **direct link between benefits and organizational values**, something not possible in Web2 benefit systems.

 BeneChain ensures that benefits are distributed fairly, used according to company-defined rules, and traceable from origin to destination — all within the decentralized runtime of the ICP blockchain.

-### Track: **Fully On-Chain**
+## Track: **Fully On-Chain**

-BeneChain fits perfectly into the Fully On-Chain track of the WCHL 2025 Hackathon.
+BeneChain fits perfectly into the **Fully On-Chain** track of the WCHL 2025 Hackathon.
 All business logic, data storage, user authentication, and interface hosting are implemented within ICP canisters.

 This guarantees:

-* Total decentralization
-* No need for off-chain APIs, storage, or servers
+* **Total decentralization** – No reliance on Web2 servers or middleware.
-* Native use of advanced ICP features like:

-  * Reverse Gas Model
-  * Internet Identity (WebAuthn)
-  * HTTPS Outcalls
-  * Chain Key Cryptography
-  * On-chain Timers

-### Social and Economic Impact

-By reducing cost and complexity for employers, increasing transparency and control for HR teams, and improving flexibility and purchasing power for workers, BeneChain has the potential to:

-* Support financial inclusion of underserved workers
-* Improve cash flow and independence for small businesses
-* Reduce bureaucracy and dependency on legacy benefit providers
-* Contribute to UN Sustainable Development Goals (SDGs) such as decent work, reduced inequalities, and industry innovation

----
+* **AI-powered automation** – Corporate challenges generated directly by smart contracts calling external APIs through **HTTPS outcalls**.
+* **Deterministic scheduling** – Monthly distributions and challenge deadlines enforced with **on-chain timers**, without CRON jobs.
+* **End-to-end identity & roles** – Workers, HRs, and merchants authenticated via **Internet Identity** with role-based permissions.
+* **Cross-domain flexibility** – Workers can carry their wallet and reputation across employers, since everything lives **fully on-chain**.

+**Deployment status**:

+* All canisters (wallets, HR management, reporting, establishments, challenges, AI) are live on **ICP mainnet**.
+* The **Bitcoin module (`bitcoin_manager.mo`)** is in **regtest phase**, running locally for validation before mainnet release.

+BeneChain isn’t just another dApp with hybrid architecture.
+It is **100% on-chain by design**, leveraging ICP’s stack to replace the patchwork of off-chain APIs, databases, and custodial wallets that traditional systems depend on.

 ## Justification for the “Fully On-Chain” Track

 BeneChain was purposefully built to fully align with the “Fully On-Chain” track of the WCHL 2025 Hackathon.
 All core logic, data storage, permission handling, user identities, and UI hosting are executed entirely inside ICP canisters, without any reliance on off-chain infrastructure.
 This architectural decision was not only intentional — it was essential to solving the challenges of the corporate benefits industry in a decentralized, scalable way.

-### Why This Project Can Only Be Built on ICP
+## Why This Project Can Only Be Built on ICP (atualizado)

-The Internet Computer Protocol offers a unique set of capabilities that no other blockchain provides in a native, seamless environment:
+The Internet Computer Protocol (ICP) offers a unique set of capabilities that no other blockchain provides in a native, seamless environment.
+BeneChain is not just deployed on ICP — it is **architecturally dependent** on its features to exist as a fully on-chain corporate benefits platform.

 ### 1. Canisters as Full-Stack Smart Contracts

-* **How we use it**: Every module (HR management, wallet system, merchant validation, reporting, and authentication) is implemented as a dedicated canister (`benefits_manager.mo`, `wallet.mo`, `establishment.mo`, `identity_auth.mo`, and `reporting.rs`).
+* **How we use it**:
+  Every module is implemented as a dedicated canister:

+  * `benefits_manager.mo` → manages benefit distribution and HR rules
+  * `wallet.mo` → portable, on-chain employee wallets
+  * `establishment.mo` → merchant validation and payments
+  * `identity_auth.mo` → role-based access with Internet Identity
+  * `reporting.rs` → advanced reporting engine
+  * `challenges.mo` → challenge lifecycle (create, join, validate, reward)
+  * `challenge_ai.mo` → AI-driven challenge generator via HTTPS outcalls
+  * `bitcoin_manager.mo` → bridges ICP with Bitcoin (currently in regtest phase)

-* **Why ICP**: Unlike EVM-based chains where smart contracts are limited in logic and storage, ICP canisters behave like persistent microservices with native state, HTTP APIs, and near-unlimited logic.
+* **Why ICP**:
+  Unlike EVM contracts, ICP canisters behave like **persistent microservices** with native state, APIs, and large storage — enabling us to build an entire HR platform fully on-chain, without external databases or servers.

 ### 2. Reverse Gas Model

-* **How we use it**: All transactions (e.g., wallet top-ups, payments, report generation) are paid by the company, not by the workers or merchants.
+* **How we use it**:

-* **Why ICP**: Only ICP natively supports the reverse gas model, enabling zero-friction UX for non-crypto users — which is critical for adoption in HR environments where users are not crypto-savvy.
+  * HR departments cover the cycles for distributions, challenge creation, and reward payments.
+  * Workers and merchants **never pay fees**, which ensures mass adoption in non-crypto corporate environments.

+* **Why ICP**:
+  Only ICP natively supports this UX-critical model.
+In EVM-based blockchains, employees would need tokens to claim their benefits, creating adoption barriers.

 ### 3. Internet Identity (II)

-* **How we use it**: Authentication is handled via Internet Identity, allowing users to log in using secure WebAuthn (e.g., FaceID, fingerprint, security key) without custodial credentials.
-Each user is mapped to a `Principal`, which is used to define roles and permissions (`#HR`, `#Worker`, `#Establishment`) in `identity_auth.mo`.
-* **Why ICP**: Internet Identity ensures both security and user portability across organizations — crucial for workers who switch jobs or companies that manage multiple tenants.
+* **How we use it**:
+  Internet Identity handles authentication across **all canisters**.
+Workers, HR managers, and merchants are mapped to Principals with roles (`#Worker`, `#HR`, `#Establishment`).
+  Even when workers change jobs, their benefits and challenge history remain portable since everything is bound to their II Principal.

+* **Why ICP**:
+  Secure, WebAuthn-based, and privacy-preserving authentication — something unmatched in traditional wallets or login systems.

 ### 4. On-Chain Timers

-* **How we use it**: Monthly benefit distributions are automatically scheduled using ICP’s on-chain Timer API.
-This logic is implemented in `benefits_manager.mo` and ensures that funds are distributed exactly on the configured date, without external triggers or CRON jobs.
-* **Why ICP**: Most blockchains lack deterministic native scheduling.
-ICP’s timers allow trustless, programmable automation inside the canister itself.
+* **How we use it**:

+  * `benefits_manager.mo` → executes monthly benefit distribution automatically.
+  * `challenges.mo` → enforces challenge deadlines (e.g., 7-day wellness challenges, 30-day learning programs).

+* **Why ICP**:
+  No other blockchain has **deterministic, native scheduling** for smart contracts.
+ICP’s timers allow BeneChain to operate HR processes without external CRON jobs or off-chain bots.

 ### 5. HTTPS Outcalls

+* **How we use it**:

+  * `challenge_ai.mo` → calls Gemini API to **generate AI-powered corporate challenges** (JSON-structured, sector-specific).
-* **How we use it** (planned in `reporting.rs` and `establishment.mo`): BeneChain will validate external business identifiers (e.g., CNPJs) and sync data with ERPs using HTTPS requests **directly from smart contracts**.
+  * `establishment.mo` and `reporting.rs` (planned) → will validate business identifiers (e.g., CNPJs) and sync ERP data directly from canisters.

-* **Why ICP**: This is **exclusive to ICP**.
-No other blockchain can natively perform HTTPS calls from within smart contracts without needing oracles like Chainlink or external bridges.
+* **Why ICP**:
+  On ICP, smart contracts themselves perform HTTPS requests natively.
+No need for oracles like Chainlink.
+This makes **AI-driven engagement** and **ERP integrations** possible directly on-chain.

+### 6. Chain Key Cryptography

+* **How we use it**:

+  * `bitcoin_manager.mo` signs Bitcoin transactions directly from ICP.
+  * Currently, we run it in **regtest mode** for testing, but once stable, it will allow **direct Bitcoin benefit payments** without bridges or custodians.

+* **Why ICP**:
+  Only ICP can interact natively with Bitcoin and Ethereum via chain-key cryptography.
+This removes centralized bridges and opens the door for multichain benefits (e.g., paying part in BTC, part in ICP tokens).

 ### In-Code Evidence